bionlplab/medtext/medtext-docs/pipeline/secsplit.md

 # Section Split

 This module splits the report into sections.
-RadText provides two options for section split.
+We provide two options for section split.

 ## secsplit:regex